grafana/mimir/docs/sources/migration-guide/migrating-from-cortex.md

 chmod +x mimirtool
 ```

-### Converting a Cortex configuration file with mimirtool
+### Use mimirtool

-The Grafana Mimir team has written a tool for converting Cortex 1.11 configuration files to Grafana Mimir 2.0 configuration files.
+The `mimirtool config convert` command converts Cortex 1.11 configuration files to Grafana Mimir 2.0 configuration files.
-The tool removes any configuration parameters that are no longer available in Grafana Mimir and renames configuration parameters that have a new name.
+It removes any configuration parameters that are no longer available in Grafana Mimir, and it renames configuration parameters that have a new name.
-Unless you provide the `--update-defaults` flag, the tool doesn't update default values that you have explicitly set in your configuration file.
+Unless you provide the `--update-defaults` flag, the command doesn't update default values that you have explicitly set in your Cortex configuration file.
-For more information on how to use Mimirtool for configuration conversion, refer to [convert]({{< relref "../operators-guide/tools/mimirtool.md#convert" >}}).
+Refer to [convert]({{< relref "../operators-guide/tools/mimirtool.md#convert" >}}) for more information on using `mimirtool` for configuration conversion.

 ## Updating to Grafana Mimir using Jsonnet